crsndr/EBI-es2-op/README.md

 ## Description
 ### Before starting

-A machine that with Docker preinstalled and running is required for the rest of the configuration and to run the Docker containers.
+A machine with Docker preinstalled and running is required for the rest of the configuration and to run the Docker containers.

 ### Obtaining all the files